GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/6-lab.md

        interestRate: number    //* Interest rate percentage (eg. 14 is 14%) }
    ```
-1. Locate `TODO: Declare the ConventionalLoan interface.` Declare an interface called `ConventionalLoan` that extends `Loan`, and defines the additional property required for a conventional loan, `numberOfMonths`, as a `number`.
+1. Locate `TODO: Declare the ConventionalLoan interface`.
+Declare an interface called `ConventionalLoan` that extends `Loan`, and defines the additional property required for a conventional loan, `numberOfMonths`, as a `number`.

    ```typescript
    interface ConventionalLoan extends Loan {